isaacflower/resilient_project_ts_forecasting/README.md

 # resilient_project_ts_forecasting
-Notebooks for a workshop for the RESILIENT Project that looks at modelling mini-grids in Kenya
+Notebooks for a workshop for the RESILIENT Project that looks at modelling mini-grids in Kenya.

 These notebooks closely follow the following TensorFlow tutorials: